 Did you catch that?
 Wendell Berry will go to jail if NAIS becomes law!

 Fellow Food Renegades, it\’s time to join Wendell Berry in fighting back.
-If you haven’t done so already, visit NoNAIS.org and find out what you can do to help!
+If you haven’t done so already, visit Organic Consumers Association and find out what you can do to help!
 There are many different ways to get involved in this fight, the least of which is becoming a thorn in your congressperson’s side.

 I owe a special thanks to Kim Hartke at Hartke is Online for bringing Wendell Berry’s comments to my attention.